-- 2. Modify the IP address and other parameters as needed to work with your IP network and save the file.
-Caution: do not change MAC Address under any circumstances! - 3.
+- 2. Modify the IP address and other parameters as needed to work with your IP network and save the file. - 3.
 Install the SD card into the MCU-64 rear adapter and restart the MCU-64 if changes were made.
 The IP address is only established at Power Up. - 4.
 When Power is applied to the MCU-64 both blue Power lights will come on and the Run light should blink green. - 5.
 Using your web browser, connect to the MCU-64 at the configured IP address and enter the default Username and Password as shown below.
 You can change these later.